 OVERVIEW: The Alfred and Mary Douty Foundation is a children and youth funder focused on Montgomery and Philadelphia Counties in Pennsylvania.
 Topics of interest include arts education, immigration, literacy, and women and girls.

 FUNDING AREAS: Children and youth, community engagement, education, grassroots leadership

-IP TAKE: There are a quite a few different funding topics that Douty supports, but make sure yours ties into local children and youth in some way.
-Stick to a request of under $5,000 if you’re new to this funder.
+IP TAKE: There are a quite a few different funding topics that Douty supports, but nonprofits should make sure their pitches are relevant to local children and youth.
+First time grantees should request under $5,000.

-PROFILE: The Alfred and Mary Douty Foundation was established in 1968 and supports organizations working to build opportunities for children and youth in Montgomery and Philadelphia Counties in Pennsylvania.
+PROFILE: Established in 1968, the Alfred and Mary Douty Foundation supports organizations working to build opportunities for children and youth in Montgomery and Philadelphia Counties in Pennsylvania.
 Alfred Douty passed away in 1971 and Mary in 1988.
 The couple preferred supporting education causes, and the trustees have worked to maintain that preference as the foundation has evolved.
 The foundation is also “committed to advancing Diversity, Equity and Inclusion through its philanthropy.”
 Grantmaking areas of interest are Children and youth, community engagement, education, and grassroots leadership.

-The foundation accepts unsolicited grant requests, and the foundation’s funding application deadlines fall each year on March 15 and September 15.
-The open application periods to apply are between February 1 and March 15 and then again from August 1 and September 15.
-An online application can be accessed from the funder’s How to Apply page.
+The foundation accepts unsolicited grant requests, and the foundation’s funding application deadlines are in mid-March and mid-September.
+Nonprofits can access the online application from the funder’s How to Apply page.
 First-time applicants are encouraged to request either general operating support or program support for a maximum amount of $5,000.
 Previously funded applicants may request up to $7,500.
-Expect to wait about eight to 10 weeks to hear the foundation’s decision.
+Expect to wait about eight to 10 weeks for the foundation’s decision.
 Direct general questions to Executive Director Jennifer Leith at 215-620-1869 or firstname.lastname@example.org.